spkothari0/Text-Summarization-Using-LangChain-Gemini/README.md

 ## Introduction

+Text summarization is performed using various techniques and the summarization model provided by LangChain with different techniques to handle simple to large and complex text.
 Text summarization is the process of condensing a piece of text to a shorter version, retaining the most important information.
 This project employs Langchain and Gemini's Pro model to provide high-quality summaries of input texts.
 The application supports various text formats and is designed for easy integration and deployment.

 ## Features

 - Summarizes long texts into concise summaries.
-- Utilizes Gemini's Pro for generating summaries.
+- Utilizes Gemini's Pro to generate summaries.
-- Supports input from different sources including PDFs.
-- User-friendly web interface using Streamlit.
+- Used customized prompt and chains

 ## Installation